LiveHelperChat/doc/docs/online-visitors.md

 ## How to send a manual message to online visitor?

 * Generate code with checked option "Check for messages from operator"
-* Enable online users tracking on online users section
+* Enable online users tracking on online users section.
+Most likely it's already enabled :smile:
-* Then you see online user just click send message to user.
+* Then you see online user just click send message to a user.